HafemannE/hafemanne.github.io/_pages/about.md

 ---

 Welcome!
-I am currently a PhD student in Mathematics at the University of Hamburg (UHH), supervised by [Melanie Graf](https://grafmelanie.wordpress.com/) and co-supervised by [Eleni-Alexandra Kontou](https://sites.google.com/site/elenialexandrakontou/).
-I expect to complete my degree in September 2026.
+I am Eduardo Hafemann, a PhD student in Mathematics at the University of Hamburg (UHH), supervised by [Melanie Graf](https://grafmelanie.wordpress.com/) and co-supervised by [Eleni-Alexandra Kontou](https://sites.google.com/site/elenialexandrakontou/).
+I am expected to complete my degree in September 2026.

 My research lies in geometric analysis and mathematical relativity, focusing on geometric inequalities, positive mass theorems, and low-regularity techniques.
 In particular, my work includes a low-regularity positive mass theorem and Penrose-type inequalities under weakened energy conditions inspired by quantum field theory.